Permaculture: Domesticated animals

 Domesticated animals are often incorporated into site design.
-Animals are a critical component of any sustainable ecosystem.
-Research indicates that without animals' contribution, ecological integrity is diminished or lost.
 Activities that contribute to the system include: foraging to cycle nutrients, clearing fallen fruit, weed maintenance, spreading seeds, and pest maintenance.
 Nutrients are cycled by animals, transformed from their less digestible form (such as grass or twigs) into more nutrient-dense manure.

 Multiple animals can contribute, including cows, goats, chickens, geese, turkey, rabbits, and worms.
 An example is chickens who can be used to scratch over the soil, thus breaking down the topsoil and using fecal matter as manure.
 Factors such as timing and habits are critical.
 For example, animals require much more daily attention than plants.

-Sheet mulching

-Mulch is a protective cover placed over soil.
-Mulch material includes stones, leaves, cardboard, wood chips, and gravel, although in permaculture mulches of organic material are preferred because they perform more functions.
-These include absorbing rainfall, reducing evaporation, providing nutrients, increasing soil organic matter, creating habitat for soil organisms, suppressing weed growth and seed germination, moderating diurnal temperature swings, protecting against frost, and reducing erosion.
-Sheet mulching is a gardening technique that attempts to mimic natural forest processes.
-Sheet mulching mimics the leaf cover that is found on forest floors.
-When deployed properly and in combination with other permaculture principles, it can generate healthy, productive, and low-maintenance ecosystems.

-Sheet mulch serves as a "nutrient bank," storing nutrients contained in organic matter and slowly making these nutrients available to plants as the organic matter slowly and naturally breaks down.
-It also improves the soil by attracting and feeding earthworms, slaters and many other soil micro-organisms, as well as adding humus.
-Earthworms "till" the soil, and their worm castings are among the best fertilizers and soil conditioners.
-Sheet mulching can be used to reduce or eliminate non-desired plants by starving them of light and can surpass herbicide or other methods of control.
+Fruit trees

+Masanobu Fukuoka experimented with no-pruning methods on his family farm in Japan, finding that trees which were never pruned could grow well, whereas previously-pruned trees often died when allowed to grow without further pruning.
+He felt that this reflected the Tao-philosophy of Wú wéi, meaning no action against nature or "do-nothing" farming.
+He claimed yields comparable to intensive arboriculture with pruning and chemical fertilisation.

+Applications

+Agroforestry

+Agroforestry uses the interactive benefits from combining trees and shrubs with crops or livestock.
+It combines agricultural and forestry technologies to create more diverse, productive, profitable, healthy and sustainable land-use systems.
+Trees or shrubs are intentionally used within agricultural systems, or non-timber forest products are cultured in forest settings.

+Forest gardens

+Forest gardens or food forests are permaculture systems designed to mimic natural forests.
+Forest gardens incorporate processes and relationships that the designers understand to be valuable in natural ecosystems.
+A mature forest ecosystem is organised into layers with constituents such as trees, understory, ground cover, soil, fungi, insects, and other animals.
+Because plants grow to different heights, a diverse community of organisms can occupy a relatively small space, each at a different layer.